codehasan/dex2c/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Protect Apps
+### Protect apps

-- Copy your apk file in `dex2c` folder where `dcc.py` is located and run this command
+- Copy your apk file in `dex2c` folder where `dcc.py` is located and run this command.

 ```bash
 python3 dcc.py -a input.apk -o output.apk
 ```

-- Run this command to know about all the other options available in dcc to find the best ones for your need
+- Run this command to know about all the other options available in dcc to find the best ones for your need.

 ```bash
 python3 dcc.py --help